klanderfri/CardReaderLibrary/CONTRIBUTING.md

  * Check that the folder *C:\Users\\&lt;username&gt;\Pictures\MtG-cards* exists.
  * It contains images with one (1) MtG-card in each (see *Testing*).
  * Remove all files that are neither folders nor jpg-files.

+### Command Arguments
+The program accepts two command arguments.
+ * The first one is runParallelized.
+It's a boolean and can be entered as 0/1 or "true"/"false".
+Setting it to "true" makes the program run faster but also makes it harder to debug.
+ * The second on is doDebugging.
+It's a boolean and can be entered as 0/1 or "true"/"false".
+Setting it to true makes the program output image- and text-files representing the progress of the reading, but makes the program slower.

 ## Environment
 This project is written with the C++17 standard.